ctthang/kombit-service-net/README.md

 ### <a name=“consumerconfiguration”></a>Configuration
 Some changes to the properties in the configuration file:<br/>
-`Tests\Kombit.Samples.Consumer\Kombit.Samples.Consumer.dll.config`May be required, depending on the specific environment where the tests are executed.* `BaseAddress` the address where STS and Anvendersystem (user context) is deployed.
+`\Kombit.Samples.Consumer\Kombit.Samples.Consumer.dll.config`May be required, depending on the specific environment where the tests are executed.* `StsBaseAddress` the address where STS and Anvendersystem (user context) is deployed.
 * `AValidClientCertificateThumbprint` the thumprint of a certificate that is assigned to an Anvendersystem on  the STS.
 This certificate must be located in `LocalMachine\My`
 * `StsServiceCertificateThumbprint` thumprint of a certificate which is used as service certificate for certificate endpoint.
 This certificate must be located in `LocalMachine\My`
 * `StsServiceCertificateDNSIdentity` The DNS identity of the STS service certificate.
 This is the DNS identity of the certificate that is referred to by `StsServiceCertificateThumbprint`.
 * `StsCertificateEndpoint` the STS certificate endpoint address.
 * `StsMexEndpoint` The MEX endpoint address of the STS
+* `AnvenderContext` The Anvenderkontekst to use for the RequestSecurityToken request sent to the STS.
 * `AValidOnBehalfOfCertificateThumbprint` The thumbprint of a certificate which is used for proxy-OnBehalfOf element or used as client certificate to request OnBehalfOf token.
-* `ServiceAddress` The address of a service which will accept requests authenticated by a token issued by the STS.
+* `ServiceBaseAddress` The address of a service which will accept requests authenticated by a token issued by the STS.
 In this sample this is the address of deployed service.
+* `ServiceAddress` The relative path of the service.
 * `ServiceServiceCertificateThumbprint` the service certificate of the above service.
 The certificate must be  located in LocalMachine\My.
 * `ServiceServiceCertificateDNSIdentity` the DNS identity of service endpoint.
 This is the DNS identity of the certificate that is referred to by `ServiceServiceCertificateThumbprint`.
 * `ExpectedResponseMessage` The expected response message from the service.